simonesilvestroni/ssil-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 ## Deployment

 Since the deployment strategy is git-based I don’t think it’s wise to automate this step.
-I’ve been using either the terminal or [Sublime Merge]({{ site.url }}/uses/#git).
+I’ve been using either the terminal or [Sublime Merge](https://minutestomidnight.co.uk/uses/) ↗.

 ## Future improvements